zacck-zz/machine_learning_samples/README.md

 Check out the Euclidean distance algorithm.
 *remember to add interface for fit
 *remember to add interface for predict
 *predict interface will use whatever function you use to classify

+#**Using TensorFlow**
+With tensorflow's neural networ you are relying on some heavier training done by google a few months before.
+We need to install and run tensorflow locally for training.